 - Comply with all UK laws surrounding securities trading and investments

 - Install a KYC (Know Your Customer) program – meaning all active traders need to have their identity verified

 - Keep client money in segregated tier-one bank accounts – ensuring the platform doesn’t use your capital for its own day-to-day expenses

 - Adhere to regular audits

-At the other end of the spectrum, choosing a stock trading platform that isn’t licensed by the FCA – or is regulated by an offshore body, meaning that your capital is at risk.
-Ultimately – this is why we rate eToro as the best stock trading platform UK – as the provider is regulated by the FCA, ASIC, and CySEC, as well as being covered by the FSCS protection.
+At the other end of the spectrum, choosing a stock trading platform that isn’t licensed by the FCA – or is regulated by an offshore body, means that your capital is at risk.

 Some traders in the UK prefer to stock with UK-listed stocks.
 This would mean that you are trading equities listed on the FTSE 100, FTSE 250, or even the AIM (Alternative Investment Market).